Updated 25 November 2021

 - For thesis defences and graduations, members of the university community can provide proof of a negative test certificate from the UNIGE.

 The COVID certificate is not required for :

 - Access to UNIGE buildings and common areas (corridors, passageways, work and relaxation areas)

 - Offices, open spaces and laboratories for employees

 Checks on COVID certificates

-How are the checks carried out: by means of the COVID check application and verification of identity, via the multi-service card or, alternatively, another form of identification.
+How are the checks carried out: by means of the COVID check application for holders of a QR code or visually for holders of a UNIGE negative test certificate.
+Identity is checked via the multi-service card or, alternatively, another form of identification.